Theological and devotional treatises, Written in the late 12th century in England

 - Fol.
 78. letter from 'Aleuus seruus fratrum de Mailros' to M. canon of Kirkham, relating the vision of a lay brother, assigned to the year 1159: beg.
 'Quidem conversus iuvenis etate non moribus' followed by three other visions, the last of which (fol.
 83) is the 'Visio Drichtelmi', beg.
 'Erat ergo paterfamilias', derived from Bede's Ecclesiastical History, v.
 12

-- Written in the late 12th century in England
+- Creation: Written in the late 12th century in England

 Language of Materials

 Falconer Madan, et al., A summary catalogue of western manuscripts in the Bodleian Library at Oxford which have not hitherto been catalogued in the Quarto series (7 vols. in 8 [vol. II in 2 parts], Oxford, 1895-1953; reprinted, with corrections in vols.
 I and VII, Munich, 1980), vol. II, no. 3897